doctorfree/MusicPlayerPlus/README.md

 ### System verification checks

-Once the music directory has been set correctly, album art downloaded, music library imported, and `mpcinit sync` has completed initialization, some system checks can optionally be performed.
+Once the music directory has been set correctly, album art downloaded, music library imported, and `mppinit sync` has completed initialization, some system checks can optionally be performed.

 * Verify the `mpd` service is running and if not then start it: